G-man190/Multiple-Regression/README.md

-# Multiple-Regression
+# HANDS ON
-This contain the analysis of multiple regression
+This contain the analysis of regression and Classification